 Schiff Natural Lands Trust has four separate nature preserves, and approximately 768 acres, under management.
 Schiff often partners with local municipalities and environmental organizations that also seek to protect our beautiful natural areas and preserve open space for generations to come.

 Our flagship preserve is home to our Nature Center, our Native Plant Garden, and most of our programming.
-This preserve comprises 502 acres and a variety of terrains, including our Great Meadow, Look Out Point, the Lean To, and Elevation 711.
+This preserve comprises 502 acres and a variety of terrains and points of special interest, including our Great Meadow, Look Out Point, the Lean To, The Amphitheatre, Critter Cove and Elevation 711.
 The one way windy access road to this preserve is via Pleasant Valley Road in Mendham Township.
 Parking is limited to 20 cars in front of the Nature Center.
 Click here for a trail map.

 This is a 112-acre parcel that Schiff co-owns and co-manages with Mendham Township and the NJ Water Supply Authority in a successful partnership to preserve open space and provide additional recreational sports fields.
 Access to this preserve is via Carriage Hill Road (at the end of Hunters Glen Road) in Mendham Township.
 There are several large parking areas on this parcel.

 This 46 acre parcel was added to the Schiff Natural Lands Trust in 2012 through a partnership with Mendham Township and Chester Township.
-The site of an old shale quarry, this site includes an actively managed wetland habitat and unique geologic outcroppings.
+The site of an old shale quarry, this site includes an actively managed wetland habitat and unique geological outcroppings.
 The Mt.
 Paul Preserve is located on Mt.
 Paul Rd off of Rt.
 24 in Chester, NJ. adjacent to the Mendham Township Burnett Brook Preserve.
 Parking is limited.